zakz96/gigs-data-analyst-hiring/README.md

-# Senior Data Analyst Hiring Challenge EDITED
+# Senior Data Analyst Hiring Challenge
 👋 Welcome to Gigs' Senior Data Analyst take-home challenge!
 > We will never use the code you provide for anything outside of the interview process!